ZachVec/UCB-CS61A/README.md

 Same issue with lab12.

 Solution:
-Simply coping `sqlite_shell.py` from hw09 to directory `/lab12` resolves this issue.
+Simply copying `sqlite_shell.py` from hw09 to directory `/lab12` resolves this issue.